 - We will be adding transliterations to some conditions and medicine names in the first instance

 Sometimes on our website, we’ll use third party sites to perform certain tasks that we can’t do ourselves.
 Wherever possible we work with third parties to ensure that the service they provide achieves WCAG 2.1 Level AA.
 Versus Arthritis is not responsible for the content or accessibility issues of external sites and apps.

 Improving accessibility in the future

 We know we still have work to do and we’re looking to continue to improve our accessibility by:

-If you have problems using the Versus Arthritis site or would like to be involved in helping us test our website in the future, please contact us at email@example.com.
+If you have problems using the Versus Arthritis site or a third part website or would like to be involved in helping us test our website in the future, please contact us at email@example.com.